-MTA Arts for Transit installed a photography exhibit, “Edge of Manhattan,” at the Bowling Green 4/5 Station.
-The exhibit features the work of gallery artist Jay Fine, who focuses his lens on the sights and scenes of Lower Manhattan.
+In the fall of 2021, MTA Arts for Transit installed a photographic exhibit titled “Edge of Manhattan” at the Bowling Green 4/5 Station featuring the work of Jay Fine, a gallery artist in New York City who focuses his lens on the scenes and sights of Lower Manhattan.
 “Taking advantage of a high-rise vantage point, he captures the shifting light and weather in New York Harbor.
-Fine showcases the sights of the water’s edge, from a marching band on a pier to a solitary walk along a cove, fireboats breaking up ice floes, and the Staten Island Ferry emerging from a wall of clouds.”
+Fine showcase the sights of the water’s edge, from a marching band on a pier to a solitary walk along a cove, fireboats breaking up ice floes, and the Staten Island Ferry emerging from a wall of clouds.”

-In 2003, Fine moved to Battery Park City and began an ongoing project to document his surroundings.
-Perched forty stories above the City, he could find drama or news by looking out his window.
-Everything from dramatic electrical storms (NY Harbor 9/22/10), to the errant use of Air Force One (Photo Op 2009), or the frightening echo of a mushroom cloud (Bayonne, NJ Monday Morning) were fodder for his camera.
+In 2003, Mr. Fine moved to Battery Park City, where he started an ongoing project to document his local surroundings.
+Perched 40 stories above the city, he found drama and news simply by looking out his window.
+Everything from the errant use of Air Force One (Photo Op 2009) to dramatic electrical storms (NY Harbor 9/22/10) to the terrifying echo of a mushroom cloud (Bayonne, NJ Monday Morning) has been fodder for his camera.

-He focused on the daily comings and goings of NY Harbor, recording the sublime beauty and dramatic weather before him.
-On each anniversary of 9/11, he would aim his lens to the sky to capture the memorial lights as they rose into the clouds.
-Whether shooting aerial landscapes from his window or photographing from the street, his goal was always to capture the changing environment of Lower Manhattan after 9/11.
+Fine focuses on the everyday comings and goings of NY Harbor, recording the dramatic weather and sublime beauty before him.
+On every anniversary of 9/11, he turns his lens to the sky to capture the glowing memorial lights as they rise into the clouds.
+Whether he’s photographing from the street or shooting aerial landscapes from his window, Fine’s goal has always been to capture the changing environment of Lower Manhattan after the events of 9/11.

-Jay Fine’s photographs have appeared in newspapers, magazines, websites, and television including New York Daily News, The Daily Telegraph, The Guardian, BBC, The Sun, The Daily Mirror, Popular Photography Magazine, ShortList Magazine, La Stampa (Italy), La Repubblica (Italy), Aftenposten (Norway), as well as NBC Nightly News with Brian Williams.
-His photo of NY Harbor 9/22/10 appears in the August 2011 issue of National Geographic Magazine.
+Jay Fine’s images have appeared on television and in magazines, websites, and newspapers, including The Daily Telegraph, New York Daily News, BBC, The Guardian, The Sun, Popular Photography Magazine, ShortList Magazine, The Daily Mirror, La Stampa (Italy), Aftenposten (Norway), La Repubblica (Italy), and NBC Nightly News with Brian Williams.
+Fine’s photo of NY Harbor (9/22/10) even appears in the August 2011 issue of National Geographic.

-From 1993 to 1998, Fine served as Senior Vice President and General Manager East Coast Operations for the CBS Television Network where he headed one of the largest television production operations in the U.S.
+From 1993 to 1998, Fine served as the senior vice president and general manager of east coast operations for the CBS Television Network.
+In this role, he headed one of the country’s largest television production operations.

-Fine is a member of the Board of Poets and Writers, the nation’s largest literary not-for-profit organization.
-He is a former member of the Board of Governors of the New York Chapter’s National Academy of Television Arts and Sciences, and the New York City Investment Fund’s Media Sector Board.
+Fine is a member of the Board of Poets and Writers, the nation’s largest literary nonprofit organization.
+He is a former member of the Board of Governors of the New York Chapter’s National Academy of Television Arts and Sciences and the New York City Investment Fund’s Media Sector Board.